bakercp/ofxFAISS/docs/GETTING_STARTED.md

 ### OSX

+Did you get a message like _Warning: OpenMP is NOT activated"?

 FAISS requires [OpenMP](http://www.openmp.org/) support.
 At the time of writing, Xcode does not support [OpenMP](http://www.openmp.org/), but the latest version of LLVM does support it.
 The recommended way to install llvm is via [Homebrew](https://brew.sh/).
 After installing [Homebrew](https://brew.sh/), you should run `brew install llvm`.

 #### Configure Xcode to Use LLVM